Our Directors and Staff

 In addition, she is the recipient of the 2016 Jeanette G. Grasselli Brown Faculty Teaching Award.
 For more information on Dr. Sandal, please click here.

 Asian Studies Director

-Dr. Takaaki Suzuki is Director of Asian Studies and Associate Professor of Political Science at Ohio University.
+Dr. Takaaki Suzuki is the Director of Asian Studies and a Professor of Political Science at Ohio University.
 He received his B.A. in Government and East Asian Studies from Oberlin College, his M.A. in International Affairs and Certificate in East Asian Studies from the School of International and Public Affairs at Columbia University, and his Ph.D. in Political Science from Columbia University.

 His work is primarily in the field of International Relations and Comparative Politics, with a regional specialization in East Asia.
 He has conducted extensive research in Japan at the Ministry of Finance and the University of Tokyo through the funding of the Japan Foundation, the Social Science Research Council, and the American Council of Learned Societies.
 He held the Matsushita Postdoctoral Fellowship at Columbia University, and was a Visiting Scholar at the Reischauer Institute, Harvard University.

 For more information on Dr. Suzuki, please click here.

 Dr. Wood is the Director of the Communication and Development Studies Program and an Associate Professor in the School of Media Arts and Studies.